shoaib281/anki-automatic-case/README.md

 # lowercase_ify

-_Makes the input and answer for the type note lowercase on anki_
+_Makes the input and answer for the type note lowercase_

 #### Installation instructions